 The site also clarifies which issues are under the jurisdiction of the municipality, as opposed to the state.
 For example, the Division of ABC prohibits the sale of distilled spirits before 9:00 AM, and after 10:00 PM during any day of the week.
 However, each municipal ABC Board can choose to place further limits on these hours, such as prohibiting the sale of liquor on Sundays.
 There are also exceptions for “cities of the first class”, such as Jersey City and Newark, which are not restricted by either the State or municipality’s hours of sale laws.

-Neither the Division of ABC, nor the municipal ABC Board has jurisdiction over Atlantic City casinos or federal enclaves, such as military bases.
+Neither the Division of ABC nor the municipal ABC Board has jurisdiction over Atlantic City casinos or federal enclaves, such as military bases.
 Liquor laws for Atlantic City casinos are the responsibility of the New Jersey Division of Gaming Enforcement and the New Jersey Casino Control Commission.
-As for federal enclaves, the U.S. Constitution allows for the federal government to exercise authority in places that it has purchased for the purpose of “needful buildings”, such as forts, arsenals and dockyards.
+As for federal enclaves, the U.S. Constitution allows the federal government to exercise authority in places that it has purchased for the purpose of “needful buildings”, such as forts, arsenals, and dockyards.
 While certain state laws do apply in federal enclaves, the courts have ruled that federal lands and military bases can remain exempt from state and local ABC laws.

-The difficulties in obtaining a retail liquor license has resulted in many New Jersey restaurants instituting a BYOB (“bring your own bottle”) policy.
+The difficulties in obtaining a retail liquor license have resulted in many New Jersey restaurants instituting a BYOB (“bring your own bottle”) policy.
 This practice allows patrons to bring their own beer or wine to a restaurant within the hours in which alcohol sales are allowed in their municipality.
 Patrons may only bring wine or malt beverages, meaning no hard liquor or mixed drinks.
 The restaurants cannot charge patrons a corkage fee for bringing their own beer and wine, nor can they advertise that patrons can bring beer and wine to the restaurant.

 If you need assistance with applying for a New Jersey retail liquor license, please call the knowledgeable ABC lawyers of Villani & DeLuca.
 Jeffrey A. Warsh, Esq., former staff attorney for the NJ Division of Alcoholic Beverage Control, will be happy to answer your questions during your consultation.
-Mr. Warsh is a current member of the Alcoholic Beverage Control Advisory Counsel, and has over 20 years of experience representing clients in the public and private sector.
-Whether you seek assistance with a liquor license application, or need legal advice about a public hearing to approve or renew your license, our firm’s ABC law attorneys have the experience to guide you to a successful resolution.
+Mr. Warsh is a current member of the Alcoholic Beverage Control Advisory Counsel and has over 20 years of experience representing clients in the public and private sector.
+Whether you seek assistance with a liquor license application or need legal advice about a public hearing to approve or renew your license, our firm’s ABC law attorneys have the experience to guide you to a successful resolution.
 Call (732) 965-3350 today to speak with an ABC lawyer in NJ.